PriyanshaNayak/FPGA-based-Tone-Encoder-for-a-Ground-Telecommand-System-/README.md

 <br> •	Boundary-Scan mode <br>
 <br> •	Master Select MAP mode <br>
 <br> •	Master-serial mode <br>

+# Storage elements :
+Virtex-4 FPGA slice features storage elements.
+These elements can be configured as level-sensitive latches or D-type flip-flops.
+LUT output can drive the D input through the DY or DX multiplexer.
+The Clock Enable, Control Signals Clock, and the Set/Reset are common to these elements.
+Also, there is independent polarity in all control signals.
+Any inverter on a control input becomes automatically absorbed.
+By default, the clock-enable signal is High.
+The clock enable goes to the active state if left unconnected.
+Furthermore, every slice features reset and set signals.
+The set/reset compels the storage element into the condition specified by SRLow or SRHigh.

+# Arithmetic Logic :
+This features an XOR gate that enables the implementation of a 2-bit full adder within a slice.
+Also, a dedicated GAND and FAND gate enhance the capability of multiplier implementation.

+# Look-Up Table :
+The two function generators in a slice feature four independent inputs each.
+The function generators can implement any arbitrarily defined four-input Boolean function.

+# Carry Logic :
+This offers fast arithmetic subtraction and addition.
+The CLB in Virtex-4 FPGA comprises two distinct carry chains.
+These chains have a height of two bits per slice.
+Virtex-4 device’s carry chain is running upward.
+You can also use the carry multiplexer and dedicated carry path to cascade function generators.

+# Multiplexers :
+The associated multiplexers and function generators in Virtex-4 FPGA can implement these:
+<br>•	8:1 multiplexer in two slices<br>
+<br>•	16:1 multiplexer in four slices<br>
+<br>•	4:1 multiplexer in one slice<br>
+<br>•	32:1 multiplexer in eight slices<br>
+Wide input multiplexers are carefully used in one level of logic.
+Also, every slice features one MUFTX multiplexer and one MUXF5 multiplexer.
+MUXFX multiplexer uses the MUXF8, MUXF7, and MUXF6.
+MUXFX can allow combining LUT of about 16 LUTs.
+You can implement a 2:1 multiplexer for any LUT.

 # Routing resources
 Virtex 4 devices feature some components.
 These components utilize the same interconnect scheme.
 Also, the timing models improve the performance of high-performance designs.